joseamesquita/beep-boop/README.md

 Behavior | Input | Output
 --- | --- | ---
 program returns a range of numbers from 0 to the user inputted number | 4 | 0, 1, 2, 3, 4
-program replaces all numbers that conatin with 1 with "Beep!" | 1 | Beep! program replaces all numbers that conatin with 2 with "Beep!" | 2 | Boop! program replaces all numbers that conatin with 3 with "I'm sorry, Dave.
-I'm afraid I can't do that!" | 3 | I'm sorry, Dave.
+program replaces all numbers that contain with 1 with "Beep!" | 1 | Beep! program replaces all numbers that contain with 2 with "Beep!" | 2 | Boop! program replaces all numbers that contain with 3 with "I'm sorry, _____.
+I'm afraid I can't do that!" | 3 | I'm sorry, ______.
 I'm afraid I can't do that!

 ## Known Bugs